aosp-mirror/platform_frameworks_support/README.md

 ## Checking Out the Code
 **NOTE: You will need to use Linux or Mac OS.
 Building under Windows is not currently supported.**

-Follow the [“Downloading the Source”](https://source.android.com/source/downloading.html) guide to install and set up `repo` tool, but instead of running the listed `repo` commands to initialize the repository, run the folowing:
+Follow the [“Downloading the Source”](https://source.android.com/source/downloading.html) guide to install and set up `repo` tool, but instead of running the listed `repo` commands to initialize the repository, run the following:

     repo init -u https://android.googlesource.com/platform/manifest -b androidx-master-dev